tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 My angling background:  pole fishing but not that much expierence, no ice in winter

-in china, pole fish is the prevailing fish style. people like the feeling of fish's pwoer transmiting via line /rod all the way to the hand.(tremors).
-The pole they 're using from 3.6 to 10 meters, if you go small fish like Crucian carp.
+in china, pole fish is the prevailing fish style, like 90% in my hometown. people like the feeling of fish's pwoer transmiting via line /rod all the way to the hand.(tremors).
+It feels like a monster on your pole and feel of fighting with the fish is so wicked and satisfying when I got a grass carp  like 7-8 lb using pole .

-钓台钓椅伞
+图片我着的鱼(脚盘）

 reservoirs - The lake is very big like hundreds of acres. no one is feeding those fish, the fish is pretty much on its own, so the density is kinda low, not like high-stocked recreational fishery or syndicate.
 The local fishery resource in China, in general, is pretty bad.
 Some people uses all kinds of destructive fishing practices to catch the fish - e.g - electro、net of mesh with small hole、firecrackers.
 In nature water, the fishery resource is mostly damaged to a extent that fish that with weight over 1.5Kg ~ 2.5KG could be called - BIG size fish.
 There are some fish with weight over 20kg - 50kg (last time, one of my friend caught a carp fish with 12KG using pole rod in reservoir), but that's pretty rare.
 The type of carp here is almost all grass/common with super super rarely you could get a mirror, let alone any black/scaly carp type.